Getting Started

 and Announcer

-interfaces.
-Here, we're publishing and retrieving from local disk.
-In production, we'll be publishing to and retrieving from a remote file store.
-We'll discuss in more detail how to integrate with your specific infrastructure in Infrastructure Integration.
+retrieving from a remote file store.
+We'll discuss in more detail how to integrate with your specific

 Some time has passed and the dataset has evolved.
 It now contains these records: